thestippe/thestippe.github.io/_drafts/course/2023-08-28-linear-model.md

 ![Forest normal red](/docs/assets/images/linear_model/inequality_forest_normal_red.jpg)

-This model explicitly contradicts the first model, and tells us that there is no association between turnout and average income inequality.
+This model explicitly contradicts the first model, and tells us that there when you excludes the South Africa from the dataset you won's see any association between turnout and average income inequality.
 By seeing this result, one should investigate why the South Africa has a behavior which is so different from the one of the other countries, and only after a sensible answer to this question one should decide if he wants to include this point inside the dataset.